 We treat all sorts of patients including older people, manual workers, office professionals and sports people.
 Patients seek treatment for a wide variety of conditions, including back pain, postural problems caused by driving or work strain, the pain of arthritis and minor sports injuries.

 Osteopathy and your condition

-Call me on 0786 316 8756 for a no-obligation chat or click on the appropriate button to see how I may help your condition using osteopathy.
+Call on 0786 316 8756 for a no-obligation chat or click on the appropriate button to see how we may help your condition using osteopathy.

 Find out more

-I was recently asked to do an interview about osteopathy for an online magazine.
-If you want learn a bit more about what I do the video is just to the right.
-Please note I didn't have control over the imagery used between shots of the interview and it is representative rather than 100% anatomically accurate also the 'special symbol' I stated was provided by GOsC is the one shown in the footer rather than the caduceus symbol shown in the video
+Damian was asked to do an interview about osteopathy for an online magazine.
+If you want learn a bit more about what we do the video is just to the right.
+Please note we didn't have control over the imagery used between shots of the interview and it is representative rather than 100% anatomically accurate also the 'special symbol' that was stated as provided by GOsC is the one shown in the footer rather than the caduceus symbol shown in the video